mylocalapp-de/MyLocalApp/README.md

 1. User profiles table (automatically created by Supabase Auth)
 2. Article preferences relationship

-Initialize your Supabase database with the SQL query provided in the `supabase/init.sql` file.
+Initialize your Supabase database with the SQL script provided in `supabase/init_new.sql`.
+This script sets up all necessary tables, views, functions (including `delete_user_account`), and RLS policies.

 ## Project Structure